art-institute-of-chicago/data-aggregator/docs/README.md

 Do you want _all_ of our data?
 Are you running into problems with throttling or deep pagination?
 Consider using our [data dumps](#data-dumps) instead of our API.
 :::

-For example, you can access the `/artworks` endpoint in our API by visiting the following URL to see all the published artworks in our collection:
+For example, you can access the `/artworks` listing endpoint in our API by visiting the following URL to see all the published artworks in our collection:

 ```
 https://api.artic.edu/api/v1/artworks
 ```

-If you want to see data for just one artwork, you can use the `/artworks/{id}` endpoint.
+If you want to see data for just one artwork, you can use the `/artworks/{id}` detail endpoint.
 For example, here's [_Nighthawks_](https://www.artic.edu/artworks/111628/nighthawks) by Edward Hopper:

 ```
 https://api.artic.edu/api/v1/artworks/111628
 ```

-When you view these URLs in your browser you might get a jumbled bunch of text.
+When you view these URLs in your browser, you might see a jumbled bunch of text.
 That's OK!
-If you're using Chrome, install the [JSON Formatter extension](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) and hit reload, and the results will be formatted in a way humans can read, too.
+If you're using Chrome, install the [JSON Formatter extension](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa), hit reload, and the results will be formatted in a way humans can read, too.

 There is a lot of data you'll get for each artwork.
 If you want to only retrieve a certain set of fields, change the `fields` parameter in the query to list which ones you want, like this: